emard/ulx3s/doc/MANUAL.md

 back-powered from its other pins connected with rest of the board and it will appear as some load.
 For most practical cases, we are lucky that FT231X appears as high-z when not directly powered.
-However, unpowered FT231X pins loading may sometimes have prevent JTAG from ESP32 or external JTAG, so for more reliable JTAG we recommend to keep FT231X powered.
+Pin loads from unpowered FT231X may sometimes prevent JTAG'ing from ESP32 or external JTAG, so for more reliable JTAG we recommend to keep FT231X powered.

 Green LED D18 behaviour is the "Power LED".
 Green LED ON will keep